RNP-10 and RNP-4 airspace exists between Flight Level 290 and 410 in the following areas:

 The operator may be required to attend a pre-application meeting at the appropriate FAA office prior to submitting an application to discuss the RNP approval process, review the contents of a compliant application, and to discuss the conditions for removal of the approval.

 The operator must show that the aircraft is equipped with the appropriate navigation and communications equipment and submit for FAA review operating practices and procedures.
-The pilot is also required to submit a sample flight plan, navigation log and plotting chart in the airspace he/she is requesting approval in.
+The pilot is also required to submit a sample flight plan with navigation log, ETP calculations and plotting chart in the airspace he/she is requesting approval in.

 The FAA’s assigned Aviation Safety Inspector (ASI) independently determines that the pilot meets the knowledge requirements for operating in the airspace requested.
 This could be accomplished by accepting a training certificate without further evaluation, evaluating the training center before accepting the training certificate, via a simple statement that the pilot is knowledgeable in RNP operating practices and procedures, or the FAA inspector may test the operator’s pilot to ensure adequate knowledge.
 There is wide variation in requirements depending on the individual inspector and the international flying experience of the pilot.

-RNP applications are processed by the operator’s local FSDO, but a regional navigation specialist at an FAA NextGen office also reviews the submission.
+RNP applications are processed by the operator’s local FSDO, but a regional navigation specialist at an FAA NextGen office (AFS-400) conducts a more in-depth review of the submitted documents.
 The FAA’s review process for RNP and NAT HLA has become more streamlined.
 But the FAA scrutiny is now more detailed and intensive.